Tick Control in Edison, Somerset, Lakewood

 How are ticks identified?

-Tick identification is not easy, even for experts.
-The safest thing to do is have the tick identified and, if necessary, tested by a laboratory to determine if the tick’s blood is diseased.
+Identifying ticks isn't straightforward, even for experts.
+The safest approach is to have the tick identified and, if necessary, tested by a laboratory to determine if it carries any diseases.

 Where can you find ticks in New Jersey?